microsoft/SuperSolver/README.md

 # SuperSolver

 SuperSolver is an algorithm written in Sage/Python that solves the general supersingular isogeny problem using the Delfs-Galbraith algorithm.
-It accompanies the paper “SuperSolver: accelerating the Delfs-Galbraith algorithm with fast subfield root detection”, by Maria Corte-Real Santos, Craig Costello and Jia Shi.
+It accompanies the paper "[Accelerating the Delfs–Galbraith Algorithm with Fast Subfield Root Detection](https://link.springer.com/chapter/10.1007/978-3-031-15982-4_10)”, by Maria Corte-Real Santos, Craig Costello and Jia Shi.

 # Running the code